SpencerRohan/tutorial/README.md

 Comp Reference:
 ![image](assets/images/landing-page-alt.jpg)

+I enjoyed the challenge in this phase.
+I think my clean up definitly reflects more of what I should aim for as common practice.
+I have yet to implement changes based on Adam's forked/pull request.
+I did review his changes, and they all make sense to me.
+I'll try and jump back to this any downtime durng the back-end tracks.

 ##### Questions and Topics:

 + Gulp usage, is setting up builders useful? - Answered
 + Pulling the site into sections - php or otherwise. - Touched on with Scott
 + Incoroperating an actual database - would you query using PHP?
 + Are Gulp helper files a thing? - Answered
-+ Gulp practical uses outside of development.
++ Gulp practical uses outside of development. - Answered
-+ Thoughts on naming conventions and clean code practices.
++ Thoughts on naming conventions and clean code practices. - Answered
-+ Ways to improve building/adjusting - any general notes?
++ Ways to improve building/adjusting - any general notes? - Answered

 Would love any notes, feedback, and guidence on html & css practices.
 Anything look super hacky or amateur hour?

+Confident in coding scale 1-10, Phase 3 was about an 8.
+I started to find my rythem in this section.
+Another day or so on it I think it would be super clean.
+I got stuck a few times as far as incorporating php and naming conventions - but overall nothing a bit of practice/experience won't wash away.